 Activities for parents and babies:

-What baby should be doing at this Level of development:
+What baby should be able to do at this Level of development, Level 1:

 What baby should be doing as she enters the next Level of development:

 Baby will cry when she hears loud threatening sounds.

 Crying might seem to be a rather unusual measure of baby’s hearing development but it is a useful way to measure her progress when she is relatively undeveloped at this level or stage of her life.
 Because she does not know how to reply it is of no use to ask her questions.
 Therefore we have to observe her behaviour to see if her development is progressing.

 If a threatening noise occurs near baby we know that she can hear it if she responds by crying.
 It is reasonable to assume that she cries because the noise is threatening.
 This is the information that we are looking for at this stage of development; that baby not only hears sound but that she interprets it.
 She interprets the sound and decides if the sound is safe or threatening; and if it is threatening she cries.
 This is a level of hearing development higher than the startle reflex response she has had since birth.